junxit/us-congress-bills-110/metadata.md

 - 2008-04-17 — Senate amendment submitted
 - 2008-04-17 — Senate amendment submitted
 - 2008-04-17 — The committee substitute as amended agreed to by Unanimous Consent. (consideration: CR S3121)
+- 2008-04-18 — Message on Senate action sent to the House.
+- 2008-04-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2008-04-30 — Cleared for White House.
+- 2008-04-30 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+1195.
+- 2008-04-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-30 — Mr. Oberstar moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H2867-2885, H2908-2909)
+- 2008-04-30 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 358 - 51, 11 Present (Roll no. 229). (text as House agreed to Senate amendment: CR H2867-2880)
+- 2008-04-30 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 358 - 51, 11 Present (Roll no. 229).(text as House agreed to Senate amendment: CR H2867-2880)